Visit

 Please clean up after yourself and use the provided waste and recycling bins located by the Trillium House and both entrances.

 Service animals are welcome, but please leave dogs and other pets at home.
+Please do not leave your pet in your vehicle.

-Please help keep the gardens a place of serenity —no loud music, bikes, scooters, skateboards, etc.
+Please help keep the gardens a place of serenity — no loud music, bikes, scooters, skateboards, etc.

 The Botanic Park is a non-smoking facility (including e-cigarettes and vaporizers).